-Damage to other properties referred to in BP1.1(a)(iv) may be caused by reasons other than structural.
-Physical damage to other properties caused by structural failure is not likely if BP1.1(a)(i) to (iii) are met.
+BP1.1(a)(iv) is concerned with damage to other properties, which may be caused by reasons other than structural if BP1.1(a)(i) to (iii) are met.

 List of actions

 BP1.1(b) lists actions to which a building "may reasonably be subjected".
 All possible actions cannot be listed.
 "Engineering judgement" may need to be used to determine all likely actions and in accessing the likely effects of those actions.